-After the KeyControl server is deployed, configure the first KeyControl node as described in the Entrust Configuring the First KeyControl Node installation guide.
+After the KeyControl server is deployed, configure the first KeyControl node as described in the Entrust Configuring the First KeyControl Node (OVA Install) online documentation.

-After completing this procedure, add the second node as described in the Entrust Adding a New KeyControl Node to an Existing Cluster (OVA Installation) to create the recommended active-active cluster.
+After completing this procedure, add the second node as described in the Entrust Adding a New KeyControl Node to an Existing Cluster (OVA Install) online documentation to create the recommended active-active cluster.